Our Personal Data mission statement

 If we hold personal data about you (for example it has been given to us by someone else, rather than by you directly), we have to provide you with some information, unless you hold that information already.
 That data will be stored in accordance with our Data Collection and Retention Policy and Procedure.
 It is processed on the basis of our legitimate interest: normally that will be for the purposes of progressing our legal work for the client concerned.

 You have a right to know what personal data we hold about you, for it to be corrected if wrong and you have a right to know where that data came from.
+In some circumstances you may have the right to request erasure of some or all of that data which identifies you.
 You have the right to lodge a complaint with the Information Commissioners Office at https://ico.org.uk/

 |Cookie name||Category||Purpose||More information|

-Some services we use to add value and convenience to those who use our website.
+Some services we use ti add value and convenience to those who use the website.
 The browsers may set cookies on our behalf.
 These services fall into two broad groups: social media and web analytics (see below for details).

-We use a third party service to help maintain the security and performance of our website.
+We use third party IT services providers to help maintain the security and performance of our website.